A. J. Braga: Early life and education

-Braga was born on 10 June 1900 in the Straits Settlements (present-day Singapore) to Joseph Vicente Braga and Bertha Asmus, an established Eurasian family from Macao.
-He completed his secondary education at St. Joseph's Institution, Singapore and St. Joseph's School in Hong Kong.
+Braga was born on 10 June 1900 in Singapore, when it was a part of the Straits Settlements, to Joseph Vicente Braga and Bertha Minna Braga (née Asmus); he came from an established Eurasian family from Macao.
+He had his education in Singapore and Hong Kong at St. Joseph's Institution and St Joseph's College, respectively.
+Braga then attended Queen's College before studying medicine at the University of Hong Kong, at his father's insistence.